 Portland, Oregon 97232

 One of the key factors that differentiates advice for second marriages from first marriages is the presence of children from previous marriages.
+There's no getting around it, blending families is often difficult.
+Which isn't to say that you can't be successful, just that you need to set realistic expectations.
 Regardless of how hard you may try to treat your stepchildren, whether you live in Bend, Oregon or West Linn, Oregon, or anywhere else on the planet, every bit as well as you treat your biological children, studies have shown that stepchildren experience inordinate levels of stress at home.
 A Canadian study of the “Cinderella effect” details a few of the outcomes seen in stepchildren at a higher rate than in children who live with both of their birth parents.
 For example, stepchildren are likely to leave home at a younger age and are far more likely to say that the reason they left is due to family conflict.
 They also are physically smaller and have higher levels of the stress hormone known as cortisol in their bloodstreams.(1)

 Both biological parents and stepparents need to be cognizant of the stress their children are experiencing, as their stress can contribute negatively to the marriage, causing you to seek professional advice for second marriages.
 Importantly, one of the factors that can lead to a satisfying relationship between members of a stepfamily is frequent communication.
 One recent study found a direct relationship between frequent everyday talk and relationship satisfaction, stating that “stepparents engaging in everyday talk more frequently with stepchildren were more likely to be satisfied with stepchildren, and were more likely to have stepchildren reporting satisfaction with them, than stepparents engaging less frequently in everyday talk.”(2)